Professor Judith Sixsmith

 Research

-- Issues of marginalisation
+- Issues of ageing, inclusion and marginalisation

 - Health and wellbeing including conceptualising health, service provision, delivery and experience